MISP/misp-book/administration/README.md

 #### Listing all organisation:

 To list all current organisation of the system, just click on List Organisations under the administration menu to the left.
-There are 3 tabs in this view for filtering the local organisations, remote organisations and both.
-Default view display local organisations.
+There are 3 tabs in this view to filter local organisations, remote organisations or both.
+The default view displays local organisations.
 For all views the following columns of information are available:

 ![List of organisations.](figures/list_org.png)

 *   **Id:** The organisation's automatically assigned ID number.
 *   **Logo:** Picture of the organisation.
 *   **Name:** Name of the organisation.
 *   **Uuid:** Unique identifier of orgnisation.
-Share this Uuid for using it between MISP's multi-instance.
+Share this Uuid when using it between MISP's multi-instance.
 *   **Description:** Description of the organisation.
 *   **Nationality:** Country of the organisation.
 *   **Sector:** Sector defined for the organisation.
 *   **Type:** Type of organisation.
 *   **Contacts:** Contacts of orgnisation.
-*   **Added by:** Login of the user which have added the organisation
+*   **Added by:** Login of the user who added the organisation
 *   **Local:** Flag defined if the organisation is local or remote.
-*   **Actions:**  There are 3 options available: edit, delete or display organisation's information.
+*   **Actions:**  There are 3 options available: edit, delete or display an organisation's information.
 These options are also available on the left menu when you are on the display view.
 	*    **Edit Organisation:** Same options of create organisation's view.
 ![Edit organisation.](figures/edit_org.png)
 	*    **Delete Organisation:** Use this option for deleting organisation.<br />
 ![Delete organisation.](figures/delete_org.png)
-	*    **View Organisation:** Use this option for displaying information about organisation selected.
+	*    **View Organisation:** Use this option to display information about the selected organisation.
 In this view, you can display the user belongs to this organisation and events published by organisation.
 ![View organisation.](figures/view_org.png)

 #### Merge organisations: